 With low entrance fees and family-friendly attractions, national parks are budget-friendly destinations for family travelers.
 One of our favorite national parks is the Grand Canyon.
 We are not alone!
 With millions of visitors making the trip to the canyon each year, it is one of the most popular tourist destinations in the United States.

-We’ve visited the park many times and here are some of my best tips.
+We’ve visited the park many times and here are some of our best tips, just a general note, they are specific to the south rim of the Grand Canyon.

 Tip 1 There are two public areas of Grand Canyon National Park, the North, and South Rims.

 The Grand Canyon has two rims which are hours apart.
 By car, the trip from one rim to another is 220 miles.
 However, if traveling by foot, the distance across the canyon is 21 miles via the Kaibab Trails.
 Deciding which part of the Grand Canyon your family will visit is the first step.
 This post concentrates on the South Rim of the Grand Canyon area.

 Tip 2: The Grand Canyon involves real nature, with its accompanying dangers.